The Invisibility of Pain, Disconnection & Isolation

 • Break the stigma and keep talking to others rather than hiding and pushing how we are feeling away.
 This takes courage and compassion from those sharing and those listening

-• We can keep sharing our stories of living with persistent pain to help those living with and without persistent pain to understand pain.
+• We can keep sharing stories of living with persistent pain to help those living with and without persistent pain to understand pain.
 I share stories in clinic every day, it’s what we all relate to and helps us make sense of things

 • Reading & sharing evidenced based literature on pain, check out the resources section on the Unity Physiotherapy & Wellbeing website for a list of some resources